data-gab/Analysis-of-the-Film-Industry/README.md

 To make big impact in this industry, I would suggest Microsoft to make films belonging to the lowest scored genres.
 While it is a risk, if the movie are high quality, the fans will receive them very well since they are usually disappointed with these genres.
 The top scoring genres do not seem to me that they reach all audiences, however, it is easier to reach all audiences in the lower rated categories.

 ***
 ### Question 2.
-Can a Larger Production Budget Improve Domestic and Worldwide Gross Profits?¶
+Can a Larger Production Budget Improve Domestic and Worldwide Gross Profits?
 #### To answer this question, data was collected from the following dataset:
 * tn.movie_budgets.csv